tattle-made/.github/profile/README.md

 We are a community of technologists, researchers, and artists working towards a healthier online information ecosystem in India.

-## Get Involved
-We build in the open and track all ongoing tech projects on [Github](https://github.com/orgs/tattle-made/projects?type=beta).
-Find an issue of interest and contact us.

 ## Current Projects
 1. Uli (tools for collective response to OGBV)
   * Current Funding Sources: Mozilla Digital Society Challenge: